Photon862/cool-encryption/README.md

 ## Frequency Map Security

-The `frequency_map.json` file is your encryption key.
+The `key.json` file is your encryption key.
 Without it, the audio file is just noise.

 **Tips:**
-- Keep your frequency map file secret
+- Keep your file secret
 - Use different maps for different messages
 - Maps are stored in JSON - each digit/character maps to a pool of frequencies
-- Example for stack-sound character "A" might have ~50 random frequencies spread across 100-20,000 Hz (1990 frequencies with 10 Hz increment)
-- Example for tap-sound: digit "1" might have ~220 random frequencies spread across 100-20,000 Hz (1990 frequencies with 10 Hz increment)

 ---